skazantsev/WebDavClient/README.md

 If you use a dependency injection container to manage dependencies it is a good practice to register `WebDavClient` as a singleton.

 It's also possible to instantiate `WebDavClient` with a pre-configured instance of `HttpClient`.

+When using `GetRawFile` / `GetProcessedFile` don't forget to dispose the response.

 ## Usage examples